d2l-ai/d2l-en/chapter_linear-networks/api.md

 a.do()
 ```

-The second one is a utility class that saves all arguments in a class's `__init__` method as class attributes.
-This allows us to extend constructor call signatures implicitly without additional code.
+Next, we introduce a utility class that saves all arguments
+in a class's `__init__` method as class attributes.
+This allows us to extend constructor call signatures
+implicitly without additional code.

 ```{.python .input}
 %%tab all